-We were the largest issuer of single-family mortgage-related securities in the secondary market in the first quarter of 2017, with an estimated market share of new single-family mortgage-related securities issuances of 39%, compared with 41% in the fourth quarter of 2016 and 37% in the first quarter of 2016.
-The chart below shows our market share of single-family mortgage-related securities issuances in the first quarter of 2017 compared with that of our primary competitors.
+We were the largest issuer of single-family mortgage-related securities in the secondary market in the second quarter of 2017.
+Our estimated market share of new single-family mortgage-related securities issuances was 39% in both the first and second quarter of 2017, compared with 38% in the second quarter of 2016.
+The chart below shows our market share of single-family mortgage-related securities issuances in the second quarter of 2017 compared with that of our primary competitors.